Wine Tasting Through the Mid-West

 It was a fun day.
 We visited the barn and saw all the horses, and they talked about them and gave a little history.
 Then we went on to a whiskey tasting and learned more about making and drinking, something I'm not sure I could acquire a taste for, I think I will stick with wine.

-The day we left Hermann, we were awoken by a knock on the door of the Park Ranger telling us to be ready to escape as the creek nearby was rising.
+The day we left Hermann, we were awoken by a knock on the door by the park Ranger telling us to be ready to escape as the creek nearby was rising.
 I wasn't too worried about the flooding as it had much farther to go to flood the campground.

 When we left Hermann on May 5th, we were off to more adventures as we traveled through Missouri.
 We landed in Rayville, MO, at a winery that I consider "the middle of nowhere."
 The Winery was called Van Till Winery.
 We did a wine tasting with Monica and decided to buy a bottle to add to our collection.